 $1.1 million + saved per year through energy saving projects and LEED facilities.

 10,000 pounds of food waste per week saved through composting.

 4,000+ study abroad programs available to GVSU students

-13th national ranking in study abroad participation by the Institute of International Education
+5th in a national ranking of study abroad participation by the Institute of International Education

 4 libraries including the Mary Idema Pew Library Learning and Information Commons and Seidman House on the Allendale campus; the Steelcase Library in the Richard M. DeVos Center on the Robert C. Pew Grand Rapids campus; and the Frey Foundation Learning Center in Cook Devos Center for Health Sciences.

-NEW IN 2013: Mary Idema Pew Library, Learning, and Information Commons: opens in Fall 2013.
-The groundbreaking library will house a knowledge market with experts to provide research, technology, and presentation coaching, as well as 150,000 books on open shelves and a capacity for 600,000 books in an automated retrieval system.
+NEW IN 2013: Mary Idema Pew Library, Learning, and Information Commons: opened in Fall 2013.
+The groundbreaking library houses a knowledge market with experts to provide research, technology, and presentation coaching, as well as 150,000 books on open shelves and a capacity for 600,000 books in an automated retrieval system.